 The grating designer sets itself apart from the competition by continually creating grating designs not found elsewhere in the industry and by embracing its Made in the U.S.A. identity.

 Iron Age Designs sells more trench drain grates and catch basin grates than any other product.
-The designer supplies drain grates that fit a number of trench drain systems by leading industry manufacturers such as NDS, ACO, ABT, ADP, MEA and Zurn.
+The designer supplies drain grates that fit a number of trench drain systems by leading industry manufacturers such as NDS, ULMA, POLYCAST, Polylok and Zurn.

 “Drain grates are successful because we have something really unique to say in terms of our design,” Watkins says.
 “Also, nobody else carries the kind of breadth and depth of decorative offering that we do.”

 The product niche is very narrow, with only a handful of competitors.
 Many foundries manufacture their cast iron grates outside the U.S. and import.
 Other designers who hire domestic foundries don’t offer decorative products.
 Neenah Foundry, a titan in the cast iron grate industry, gears itself toward industrial projects instead of homeowners.